bioinformed/glu-genetics/docs/dev_manual/style.rst

       comparisons (==, <, >, !=, <>, <=, >=, in, not in, is, is not),
       Booleans (and, or, not).

-    - Break the previous rule when spaces help to clarify precidence and grouping
+    - Break the previous rule when spaces help to clarify precedence and grouping

       Yes::